Tell me a little about how the idea for founding the company came about.

 We had to be persistent over time.
 We had to innovate the next service and then the next.
 One thing at a time because we needed to and wanted to.
 And we had to keep a positive attitude.

-What do you think were the most important changes that have happened in the early years of PMF?
+What do you think were the most important changes that happened in the early years of PMF?

 Finding and communicating the message of the company was the first thing to really impact our growth.
 We want to make life easier for people who serve.